PRIVATE LESSONS are available in person or through Zoom.

 - Lesson fees are due at or before the start of each lesson.
 These may be paid monthly at the first lesson of the month or weekly at each lesson.
-Lessons may be paid in cash, by check, or using Venmo or Chase Quickpay.
-Purchased music or accessories will be given to students upon payment being received.
+Lessons may be paid in cash, by check, or using Venmo, Chase Quickpay, or Applepay.

 - Students may change their lesson times to accommodate emergencies including sickness or other conflicts.
 Please avoid skipping lessons whenever possible, as skipping lessons causes a quick regression in skills.